Member Login | Sign Up

 Collar

-The collar sits at the back of the shoe and is a layer of cushion that wraps around your ankle to help keep your foot in place and protect your heel from the heel counter while adding comfort.
+The collar sits at the back of the shoe and is a layer of cushion that wraps around your ankle.
+It helps keep your foot in place, protects your heel from the heel counter, and adds comfort.

 Heel Counter